-12-D-9 ZONE FILE #651 Public Hearing for a Use Permit to allow the division of a 22 acre parcel of land into one 7 acre parcel containing an existing dwelling, and three 5 acre residential building sites in the A-l Zone on the south side of State Highway 16, approximately 100 feet east of County Road 96-B, three miles west of Woodland.
-Subject property is designated as Assessor's Parcel No. 25-210-38.
+ZONE FILE #651 Public Hearing for a Use Permit to allow the 12-D-9 division of a 22 acre parcel of land into one 7 acre parcel containing an existing dwelling, and three 5 acre residential building sites in the A-1 Zone on the south side of State Highway 16, approximately 100 feet east of County Road 96-B, three miles west of Woodland.
+Subject property is designated three miles west of Woodland.
+Subject property is des as Assessor's Parcel No. 25-210-38.
 Applicant: Leroy Wahl, Rt.
 1, Box 1200, Woodland, California.

-----DENIED-----
+-DENIED--